Beyond real blow-up: Masuda detours and complex holonomy: Example: Polynomial Hamiltonians, and the pendulum

-Locally at equilibria $H(e,0)=0$, we obtain branched energy surfaces $\cR=\{H=0\}$.
+Consider any equilibrium $H(e,0)=c$.
+Without loss of generality, we may assume $c\!=\!0$, subsuming $c$ into the potential $G$.
+Locally, we obtain branched energy surfaces $\cR=\{H\!=\!0\}$.
 Let $r$ denote the multiplicity of the zero $e$ of $g$.
-Shifting $e$ to $e=0$ we obtain an expansion
+Shifting $e$ to $e\!=\!0$ we obtain an expansion

 with some coefficient $a\neq0$.
-For odd multiplicities $r$, we obtain two unbranched leaves of $y$ over $x$.
-At simple zeros $r=1$, for example, these constitute the stable and unstable manifold of the saddle $(e,0)$, with resonant spectral ratio $\lambda=-1$; compare section \ref{SieLin}.
-For even multiplicities $r$, we obtain a single leaf $y$ which is branched at $x=e$ of branching index 2 over $x$.
+For odd multiplicities $r$, we obtain two unbranched leafs of $y$ over $x$.
+At simple zeros $r\!=\!1$, for example, these constitute the stable and unstable manifold of the saddle $(e,0)$, with resonant spectral ratio $\lambda=-1$; compare section \ref{SieLin}.
+For even multiplicities $r$, we obtain a single leaf $y$ which is branched at $x\!=\!e$ of ramification index 2 over $x$.